 By default, Quick Notes reopens your last note but you can change that setting in the Apple Notes app's Preferences.
 Except if you do, you can currently end up with both New Quick Note and Add to Quick Note doing exactly the same thing.

 Creating Quick Notes with a keystroke

-Apart from the fact that sometimes Apple Notes will crash when you're working with Quick Notes, this next issue is the single biggest clue that macOS Monterey is in beta.
-For while you can call up a new Quick Note by pressing a couple of keys on your keyboard, the keys you are supposed to press are Function-Q.
+You can call up a new Quick Note by pressing a couple of keys on your keyboard.
+Unfortunately, the keys you are supposed to press are Function-Q.